-There are four phases to your study in our Low-Residency MFA: residencies, mentorships, pre-residency coursework, and self-directed study.
+There are two phases to your study in our Low-Residency MFA: Pre-residency Coursework and Residency, followed by a Mentorship.

 It’s important to the program that students work with faculty mentors who are passionate about their work and feel able to contribute toward individual goals and to grow individual talents.
-In advance of each residency, the program director and the core faculty work together to read student work samples and statements of objectives to determine mentorship pairs.
+In advance of your first residency, the program director and the core faculty work together to read student work samples to determine mentorship pairs.
 Assignments are pedagogical and seek to match the particular strengths, experience and enthusiasms of faculty and students.
 Each mentorship pairing starts during the residency and continues into the subsequent mentorship term.
 It’s approximately a ten-week relationship.
-It is assumed that students will be paired with a variety of mentors throughout their course of study, unless there is some compelling pedagogical reason to do otherwise.
-Students have the opportunity to work with up to 4 different mentors (in a variety of genres) in our two-year program.
+Students will work with up to four different mentors; it is expected that they will work with at least two.

 Philosophy & Logistics